-The next frontier for me with this pizza dough recipe will be to explore more fresh milled grains as a larger portion of the flour percentage.
-My sourdough pizza formula below is a great place to start and the 10% whole grains I call for can easily be a springboard for experimentation: swap the whole wheat out for spelt or even kamut to play with the texture and taste.
-I think there’s an equilibrium to find: you don’t want the flavor of the grain to completely overpower the toppings you’re using, but rather be a balanced contributor to overall concert.
+The next frontier for me with this pizza dough recipe will be to explore more fresh milled grains as a larger portion of the flour percentage (and I did just that here!).
+My sourdough pizza formula below is a great place to start and the 10% whole grains I call for can easily be a springboard for experimentation: swap the whole wheat out for spelt or even khorasan to play with the texture and taste.
+I think there’s an equilibrium to find: you don’t want the flavor of the grain to completely overpower the toppings you’re using, but rather be a balanced contributor to the overall concert.

 Sourdough Pizza Dough Formula

-Why 68% hydration?
-One of the fantastic things about a super blazing hot wood fired oven is you can bake a pizza in around 90 seconds.
-Because it takes longer than that in a home oven you’ll end up baking off a lot of the moisture in the dough which means your pizza will turn out to be quite firm and like a cracker.
-With a higher hydration this can be countered a little, give the dough a little extra time in the oven, and generally prevent a sad cracker pizza from happening.
-I don’t think 68% is a set-in-stone number, feel free to go up or down on this depending on how things turn out in the oven, and most importantly: to adjust for the flour used!
+Why 69% hydration?
+One of the fantastic things about a super blazing hot wood-fired oven is you can bake a pizza in around 90 seconds.
+Because it takes longer than that in a home oven you’ll end up baking off a lot of the moisture in the dough which means your pizza will turn out to be quite firm like a cracker.
+With higher hydration, this can be countered a little, give the dough a little extra time in the oven, and generally prevent a sad cracker pizza from happening.
+I don’t think 69% is a set-in-stone number, feel free to go up or down on this depending on how things turn out in the oven, and most importantly: to adjust for the flour used!
 Additionally, because I advise using parchment paper to launch your pizza into the oven (more on this below) increasing the hydration into the 70’s is totally possible (as you increase hydration it becomes harder and harder to shape and transfer the pizza from your peel to the oven deck).

 Why use diastatic malt?
-If you’ve read my site for a while you’ll know I’m a fan of using powdered malt in my flour to increase enzymatic activity2 and add color to my crust.
-Why should pizza be any different?
+If you’ve read my site for a while you’ll know I’m a fan of using diastatic malt powder in some of my recipes to increase enzymatic activity2 and add color to my crust.
 It is optional but recommended.

 Note that in the chart below the numbers add up to a little over 2 x 290g dough balls (580g versus the listed total dough weight of 592g, above).
 I add in a 2% “buffer” to the formula to ensure the resulting dough provides at least two 290g balls.
-You might end up with a little excess dough on your bench but for me an buffer of 2% works out to perfectly produce two 290g balls.
+You might end up with a little excess dough on your bench.

 If you want to make more than 2 dough balls just scale everything up while keeping the same percentages.